Barry Sanders Award

 Fantasy Points: 328 (27.3 FPPG)

-2. Mohamed Ibrahim, Minnesota
+2. Mohamed Ibrahim, Minnesota & DeWayne McBride, UAB

 3. Chase Brown, Illinois

 Minnesota’s Mohamed Ibrahim and UAB’s DeWayne McBride shared the runner-up spot in our voting.
 Ibrahim returned from a significant 2021 injury to run for 1,594 yards and 19 touchdowns in the regular season.
-He surpassed the 100-yard rushing mark in each of the first 10 games he played and twice ran for more than 200, including a career-high 263 yards against Iowa in the Week 12 semifinal.
+He surpassed the 100-yard rushing mark in each of the first 10 games and twice ran for more than 200, including a career-high 263 yards against Iowa in the Week 12 semifinal.

 by Nicholas Ian Allen